Sheisgoodness/MealPalV2/README.md

 ### Landing Page

-The landing page includes the welcoming address, get started function and sign in function.
+The landing page features a visually appealing image, a welcoming address, a "Get Started" function, and a sign-in function.

 ### Get Started